Skip to main content

 Written by Carla Domingos

-Black Friday and Cyber Monday (BFCM) are often the busiest days of the year.
-However, once the sales event is over, demand naturally drops.
+Black Friday and Cyber Monday (BFCM) are often the busiest days of the year for e-commerce.
+However, once the sales event is over, demand naturally drops back down to standard levels.

-Rest assured, Optiply is aware of this drop.
-Our system is designed to differentiate between a temporary sales spike and actual business growth.
+Rest assured, Optiply is highly aware of this drop.
+Our algorithm is specifically designed to differentiate between a temporary holiday sales spike and actual, sustainable business growth.
+Here is how we handle it.

-To ensure your purchasing advice remains accurate after the holidays, Optiply applies a specific logic to your forecast during the BFCM period.
+To ensure your purchasing advice remains highly accurate after the holidays, Optiply applies a specialised logic to your baseline forecast during the BFCM period.

 1. Trend Calculation (Avoiding Recency Bias)

-When calculating your general growth trend, our system actively excludes the demand data from the Black Friday period.
+When calculating your general, long-term business growth trend, our system actively excludes the raw demand data from the Black Friday period.

-Specifically, for the calculation of the trend, we do not take into account demand from:
+Specifically, for the calculation of the growth trend, we do not take into account the demand from:

 • 2 weeks before Black Friday, until